NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 We have mentioned OCI hooks a couple of times.

-.
+Whenever a container is created by Docker, it creates a JSON structure called an OCI runtime spec configuration.
 OCI stands for Open Container Initiative, the governing body responsible for container standards.

 According to their page: